 A goal of Citrix is to deliver new features and product updates to Workspace Environment Management service customers when they are available.
 New releases provide more value, so there is no reason to delay updates.
 Updates are rolled out to the service release approximately every three weeks.

 This process is transparent to you.
-Initial updates are applied to Citrix internal sites only, and are then applied to customer environments gradually.
+Updates are applied to Citrix internal sites initially, and are then applied to customer environments gradually.
 Delivering updates incrementally in waves helps ensure product quality and maximize availability.

 For information about the service level goal for the Workspace Environment Management service for cloud scale and service availability, see Service Level Goals.
 To monitor service interruptions and scheduled maintenance, see the Service Health Dashboard.

 Agents for the Workspace Environment Management service are different from agents for the on-premises version of Workspace Environment Management.
 The service-specific agents release on the same schedule as other Workspace Environment Management service components, features, and technologies.
 Generally, the service-specific agents release at the same time as the Workspace Environment Management service product.

 - For information about agent platforms and features that are no longer supported, see Deprecation.
 The Deprecation article also includes platforms and features that are scheduled to be unsupported in a future release (such as which operating systems support agent installation).

 Support for communications over TLS 1.2